Online Importance Sampling for Stochastic Gradient Optimization: Background

-In machine learning, optimization is key to refining the models.
-The goal is to find optimal parameters $\theta$ for a model function $m(x,\theta)$, with $x$ a data sample, that minimize a loss function $\loss$ over a dataset $\dataset$.
+In machine learning, the goal is to find the optimal set of parameters $\theta$ for a model function $m(x,\theta)$, with $x$ a data sample (and $y$ its supervision label), that minimize a loss function $\loss$ over a dataset $\dataset$.
 The optimization is typically expressed as

-The loss function $\mathcal{L}$ quantifies the difference between model predictions $m(x,\theta)$ and actual data $y$.
-The factor in front of the integral normalizes the total loss $\totalloss{\theta}$ by the dataset size.
+The total loss $\totalloss{\theta}$ can be interpreted in two ways.
+The analytical interpretation views it as the integral of the loss $\mathcal{L}$ over a data space $\dataset$, normalized by the space's volume.
+In machine learning, the data space typically represents the (discrete) training dataset and the normalization is its size.
+The second, statistical interpretation defines $\totalloss{\theta}$ as the expected value of the loss $\mathcal{L}$ for a randomly selected data point, divided by the probability of selecting it.
+The two approaches are equivalent.

-In practice, the minimization of the total loss is tackled via iterative gradient descent.
-At each step $t$, the gradient $\nabla \totalloss{\theta_t}$ of that loss with respect to the current model parameters $\theta_t$ is computed, and the parameters are updated as
+In practice, the minimization of the total loss $\totalloss{\theta}$ is tackled via iterative gradient descent.
+At each iteration $t$, its gradient $\nabla \totalloss{\theta_t}$ with respect to the current model parameters $\theta_t$ is computed, and those parameters are updated as